Austin Riley Player Props: Braves vs. Marlins

-On Tuesday, Austin Riley (.273 on-base percentage in past 10 games, 100 points below season-long percentage) and the Atlanta Braves play the Miami Marlins, whose starting pitcher will be Bryan Hoeing.
-First pitch is at 7:20 PM ET.
+The Atlanta Braves, including Austin Riley (.279 on-base percentage in past 10 games, 89 points below season-long percentage), take on starting pitcher Sandy Alcantara and the Miami Marlins at Truist Park, Wednesday at 7:20 PM ET.

-In his last game, he notched a home run while going 1-for-3 against the Marlins.
+In his last appearance, he went 1-for-4 with an RBI against the Marlins.

 Austin Riley Game Info & Props vs. the Marlins